 (a) Enter subspecialty training

-Those who obtain Internal Medicine accreditation may enter subspecialty training to be dually accredited.back to top
+Those who obtain Internal Medicine accreditation may then enter subspecialty training to be dually accredited.back to top

 The chart below shows the application and matching to enter residency training.IMG Specialist Trainees

-International Medical Graduates (IMGs) who are currently residents or specialist trainees in the US, Australia, New Zealand, Canada and UK can apply to enter into the residency programmes.
+International Medical Graduates (IMGs) who are currently residents or specialist trainees in the Australia, Canada, Ireland, New Zealand, UK, and US can apply to enter into the residency programmes.
 If accepted and successfully matched, the Programme Directors for the specialty will upon review of their competency and training, peg them to the equivalent training year in Singapore.
-For example US trained doctors with the Internal Medicine Board qualification (ABIM) can enter into senior residency in the Internal Medicine related specialties eg Cardiology, Gastroenterology, Endocrinology.
-UK trained doctors who have a national training number can enter into the corresponding equivalent year in our residency training system.Non-Trainees
+For example US trained doctors with the Internal Medicine Board qualification (ABIM) may be able enter into senior residency in the Internal Medicine related specialties eg Cardiology, Gastroenterology, Endocrinology.
+UK trained doctors who have a national training number may also be eligible to enter into the corresponding equivalent year in our residency training system.Non-Trainees

 A co-payment is levied on residents in highly subscribed specialties.
 For more information on the list of specialties and the payment amounts, please refer to the SAB website.back to top